-Forty-six states and the District of Columbia have equipped first responders with Narcan in an attempt to fight the opioid epidemic.
+All 50 states and the District of Columbia have equipped both first responders and the general public with Narcan in an attempt to fight the opioid epidemic.
 Equipping law enforcement officials and emergency medical technicians with Narcan is a crucial strategy for dealing with the misuse of prescription opioids and preventing opioid overdoses and deaths.

 However, Narcan is not a treatment for addiction.
 Recovery from opioid use disorders is possible with support from an addiction treatment center.